uchicago-library/ldracquisitions_interface/README.md

 # Introduction

 The acquisitions interface is a Javascript/Python-Flask application for allowing workers to add acquisitions and accession records into the ldr.
+In order to facilitate that purpose it has three major sections

+1. An acquisition form submission page
+2. An accession form submission page
+3. A list of accessions

+As extra information, there is:

+1. an about page describing
+  1a. how each type of user should use the site
+  1b.  a FAQ list
+2. a list of accession records

 # Types of Forms
 ## Acquisition Record